 - The worldwide paper industry consumes huge amount of energy, accounting for 4% of the world’s energy use, alone

-Given these facts, going paperless can have far reaching positive impacts on all aspects of the environment, and with the powerful purpose built software applications available in the marketplace today, industry has an enormous opportunity to finally rid itself of the liability, cost, and inefficiencies associated with paper driven processes.
+Given these facts, going paperless can have far-reaching positive impacts on all aspects of the environment, and with the powerful purpose-built software application available in the marketplace today, industry has an enormous opportunity to finally rid itself of the liability, cost, and inefficiencies associated with paper-driven processes.

 Happy Earth Day From Visual Knowledge Share.

 Written by Shannon Bennett